frostdev-ops/frostdev-recipe-generator/README.md

 To generate an executable (.exe) file for the Wowid Recipe Generator, follow these steps:

-1. Ensure you have `pyinstaller` installed:
+1. Navigate to the project directory:
     ```sh
-    pip install pyinstaller
-    ```

-2. Navigate to the project directory:
-    ```sh
     cd wowid-recipe-generator
     ```

 3. Run `pyinstaller` to generate the executable:
     ```sh
-    pyinstaller --onefile generator.py
+    python pyinstaller.py
     ```

 4. The executable will be created in the `dist` directory:
     ```sh
-    dist/generator.exe
+    dist/Frostdev Recipe Generator.exe
     ```

-You can now distribute the `generator.exe` file to users who can run the Wowid Recipe Generator without needing to install Python or any dependencies.
+You can now distribute the `Frostdev Recipe Generator.exe` file to users who can run the Wowid Recipe Generator without needing to install Python or any dependencies.

 ## Usage